Bluetooth Connection Flowcharts#

 The ATT protocol defines a Maximum Transmission Unit (MTU) of 23 bytes by default.
 If the two connected devices can support a bigger ATT_MTU value, the "GATT MTU exchange" procedure is triggered to set the ATT protocol MTU.
 This procedure is initiated only once during a connection initiation.

 Note that the security mode and the data channel PDU payload length may vary during the connection session.
-For more information about general BLE security features, see Using Bluetooth security features in Silicon Labs Bluetooth SDK.
+For more information about general BLE security features, see Bluetooth Low Energy Application Security Design Considerations in SDK v3.x (PDF).

-Note: During the "Connection parameter request" procedure, the central has always the priority over parameter decision.
-In other words, the central has always the "last word" for parameter negotiation.
+Note: During the "Connection parameter request" procedure, the central always had the priority over parameter decision.
+In other words, the central always has the "last word" for parameter negotiation.